Nazareth: Nazarenes, Nasranis, Notzrim, Christians

 Around 331, Eusebius records that, from the name Nazareth, Christ was called a Nazoraean, and that, in earlier centuries, Christians were once called Nazarenes.
 Tertullian (Against Marcion 4:8) records that "for this reason the Jews call us 'Nazarenes'."
 In the New Testament Christians are called "Christians" three times (in Acts 11:26; 26:28; and 1 Peter 4:16), but never directly by the Apostle Paul.
-They are called "Nazarenes" once by Tertullus, a Jewish lawyer.
+They are called "Nazarenes" once by Tertullus, a lawyer representing Jews.
 The Rabbinic and modern Hebrew name for Christians, notzrim, is also thought to derive from Nazareth, and be connected with Tertullus' charge against Paul of being a member of the sect of the Nazarenes, Nazoraioi, "men of Nazareth" in Acts.
 Against this, some medieval Jewish polemical texts connect notzrim with the netsarim "watchmen" of Ephraim in Jeremiah 31:6.
 In Syriac Aramaic Nasrath (ܢܨܪܬ) is used for Nazareth, while "Nazarenes" (Acts 24:5) and "of Nazareth" are both Nasrani or Nasraya (ܕܢܨܪܝܐ) an adjectival form.
 Nasrani is used in the Quran for Christians, and in Modern Standard Arabic may refer more widely to Western people.
 Saint Thomas Christians, an ancient community of Christians in India who trace their origins to evangelistic activity of Thomas the Apostle in the 1st century, are sometimes known by the name "Nasrani" even today.